-Financial information for Fleetwood historically was included in the Company's Consolidated Financial Statements and related Notes as a result of Cavco's management control of Fleetwood.
-The financial interest of Third Avenue and its affiliate in Fleetwood was considered a "redeemable noncontrolling interest," and was designated as such in the Consolidated Financial Statements (see Notes 1 and 19).
+Financial information for Fleetwood was historically included in the Company's Consolidated Financial Statements and related Notes, as a result of Cavco's management control of Fleetwood.
+Third Avenue's financial interest in Fleetwood was considered a "redeemable noncontrolling interest," and was designated as such in the Consolidated Financial Statements (see Note 1 to the Consolidated Financial Statements).

-On July 22, 2013, Cavco purchased all noncontrolling interests in Fleetwood pursuant to a Stock Purchase Agreement, which was filed with the SEC on June 14, 2013 as an exhibit to the Company's Current Report on Form 8-K. As a result of the transaction, Cavco owns 100 percent of Fleetwood and its holdings, including Fleetwood Homes, Palm Harbor Homes, CountryPlace Mortgage and Standard Casualty Company.
-The Company issued 1,867,370 shares of Cavco common stock (the "Cavco Shares"), derived by dividing the purchase price of \$91.4 million by the 60-day volume-weighted average price per share, in accordance with the Stock Purchase Agreement.
-Subsequent to the transaction closing, Third Avenue Value Fund owned approximately 22.3% of Cavco's outstanding common stock.
-The new Cavco Shares are subject to registration, voting, lock-up and standstill provisions in accordance with the Stock Purchase Agreement (see Note 20).
-The transaction eliminated the need for noncontrolling interest accounting and therefore should provide for simpler presentation and analysis of Cavco's consolidated financial statements and capital structure subsequent to the closing of the transaction.
+On July 22, 2013, Cavco purchased all noncontrolling interests in Fleetwood pursuant to a Stock Purchase Agreement.
+As a result of the transaction, Cavco owns 100 percent of Fleetwood and the Fleetwood Businesses.
+The Company issued 1,867,370 Cavco Shares, derived by dividing the purchase price of \$91.4 million by the 60-day volume-weighted average price per share, in accordance with the Stock Purchase Agreement.
+Subsequent to the transaction closing, Third Avenue and its related funds owned approximately 22.8% of Cavco's outstanding common stock.
+The new Cavco Shares are subject to registration, voting, lock-up and standstill provisions in accordance with the stock purchase agreement (see Note 20 of the Notes to Consolidated Financial Statements in the Form 10-K).
+The transaction eliminated the need for noncontrolling interest accounting.
+Since the transaction closed, Cavco's ownership of 100% of its subsidiaries entitles the Company to all of the associated earnings.